 WHERE: Tokyo, Japan

-WHEN: The 3rd Sunday every month, usually between 7 AM and 4 PM, all year round
+WHEN: The third Sunday every month, usually between 7 AM and 4 PM, all year round

-One of the current trends in Japan is the second hand movement.
-This unique movement is helping to keep items out of the landfills while also helping those who might not be able to afford new things to be able to decorate and add their own unique style to their life.
-The Takahata Fudo Gozareichi Antique Fair is one of the most popular events in Tokyo with the new trend and is something that people are flocking to.
-This market takes place in front of the famous Takahata Fudo Buddhist temple that was actually built more than 1,100 years ago.
+One of the current trends in Japan is the secondhand movement.
+This unique movement is helping to keep items out of landfill sites while also helping those who might not be able to afford new things to be able to decorate and add their own unique style to their life.
+The Takahata Fudo Gozareichi Antique Fair is one of the most popular events in Tokyo, following the new trend, and is something that people flock to.
+This market takes place in front of the famous Takahata Fudo Buddhist temple, which was actually built more than 1,100 years ago.
 The fair takes place monthly on the third Sunday.
-There are a ton of different items that you can find at this flea market.
-There are unique antiques which even include the beautiful kimonos of the past.
+There are a ton of different items that you can find at this flea market, including unique antiques, which even include the beautiful kimonos of the past.

 San Telmo Antiques Fair

 WHEN: Sundays, usually between 10 AM and 4 PM, all year round

 Argentina has a beautiful and rich history.
 The San Telmo Antiques Fair is the antique shopping experience of your dreams.
 True antiques lovers from around the world travel to Argentina during the fair in order to check out one of the many stalls overflowing with antiques and unique goods.
 Among the most popular items are antique movie posters, jewellery, artwork and trinkets.
 When you are in the San Telmo neighbourhood, be sure that you do not miss out on the world-famous tango music.
 This area is known for having some of the most amazing tango music in the world.
 The market is open on Sundays and opens promptly at 10:00 am, closing later in the day at 5:00 pm.

 WHERE: New York City, New York, United States of America

 WHEN: Every Saturday and Sunday, usually between 6:30 AM and 7 PM, all year round